 So, in this case, the current result will be the total value of goods and service coming into the country – the total value of goods and services going out of the country.

 Current Account Deficit = $1450 million – $1400 = $50 million.

 So we can say that the current account deficit occurs when the value of goods and services coming into the country exceeds the cost of products and services going out of the state.

 Now we will understand the difference between the CAD and the Trade Deficit.

 What is a Trade Deficit?

-It can be financed by capital account or financial account.
-Now government buys and sells foreign currency.
-So may give the loan to other countries or may take a small short-term loan from other countries.
-That may change the value of the current account and this type of financing is done.
+- A capital account or financial account can finance it.
+Now the government buys and sells foreign currency.
+So may give the loan to other countries or may take a small, short-term loan from other countries.
+That may change the value of the current account, and this type of financing is done.

-Another more popular and more important way of financing the current account deficit is through capital account transaction.
-Now below are the major types of transactions.
+Another more popular and more important way of financing the current account deficit is through the capital account transaction.
+Now below are the major types of operations.

-- FDI: This is the best way to fund current account deficit.
-As this is a long-term money which comes into the country.
+FDI: This is the best way to fund the current account deficit.
+As this is long-term money which comes into the country.

 - Remittances: Which comes as investment India.
 Investment can be in real estate or in other financial assets.